 The coin's $5 face value (FIVE D.) and "UNITED STATES OF AMERICA" are engraved along the coin's edge.
-Liberty Gold Half Eagles that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S), Carson City (mint mark: CC), Denver (mint mark: D), Charlotte (mint mark: C) or Dahlonega (mint mark: D until 1861) contain a mint mark just above the face value and underneath the eagle's claws.
+Liberty Head Half Eagles that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S), Carson City (mint mark: CC), Denver (mint mark: D), Charlotte (mint mark: C) or Dahlonega (mint mark: D until 1861) contain a mint mark just above the face value and underneath the eagle's claws.
 However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.

 In 1866, the motto "IN GOD WE TRUST" was added to the reverse side of the coin.
-The $5 Liberty Gold Eagle coins therefore exist with (1866 - 1908) and without motto (1839 - 1866).
+The Liberty Head $5 coins therefore exist with (1866 - 1908) and without motto (1839 - 1866).

-Even though production of the $5 Liberty Gold Half Eagles lasted from 1839 to 1908, only the US Mint in Philadelphia produced them every year during this period (albeit only as proofs in 1887).
+Even though production of the $5 Liberty Gold Half Eagle lasted from 1839 to 1908, only the US Mint in Philadelphia produced them every year during this period (albeit only as proofs in 1887).

-Coins that were minted in San Francisco in 1866 exist both with and without the motto "IN GOD WE TRUST".
+The $5 Half Eagle coins that were minted in San Francisco in 1866 exist both with and without the motto "IN GOD WE TRUST".

-Especially hard to find are the coins that were minted in Carson City in 1870 (mintage of 7.675 coins), 1873 (7.416 coins) and 1878 (9.054 coins).
+Especially hard to find are the coins that were minted in Carson City in 1870 (mintage of 7,675 coins), 1873 (7,416 coins) and 1878 (9,054 coins).

-The coins minted in San Francisco are rare for 1854 (268 coins) and 1864 (3.888 coins) and the coins minted in Dahlonega are rare for 1861 (1.597 coins).
+The coins minted in San Francisco are rare for 1854 (268 coins) and 1864 (3,888 coins) and the coins minted in Dahlonega are rare for 1861 (1,597 coins).

 Of the 50 coins that were minted in New Orleans in 1841, none are known to exist today.

-Annual mintage of $5 Liberty Gold Half Eagles at the various US Mint branches varied between 50 coins (New Orleans 1841) and 5,708,760 coins (Philadelphia 1881).
+Annual mintage of the Liberty Gold Half Eagle at the various US Mint branches varied between 50 coins (New Orleans 1841) and 5,708,760 coins (Philadelphia 1881).
 Proof coins were exclusively minted at the Philadelphia branch of the US Mint and proof mintage varied between 20 coins and 230 coins (1900).
 Actual proof mintage for the years 1839 to 1858 is unknown but can be presumed to have been extremely limited.